 - Keep thumbnails or preparatory studies very small.
 Larger studies take up too much time.
 And the size of the marks you make in a small study will tend to be bolder and more direct.

 - Think of your thumbnails as disposable.
 Don’t make them precious.
 Try anything.
 The quicker, bolder and simpler they are, the more likely they will capture the essential shape-energy of the composition.

 Using the compositional study as the foundation for the painting

 Once we have a thumbnail that we are happy with, then we can begin the actual painting.
 If we’ve done our homework, a shape-oriented study has helped us find a good composition.
 There is no reason to abandon that now.
 Therefore, I recommend starting a painting with the same direct, shape-oriented approach.
 The modified underpainting method is the best way I’ve found to do this.
 (See below.)
 An underpainting is a monochromatic (single pigment color) version of the painting that establishes the composition, value relationships and drawing before getting too involved with color.
 Composition first, color second.

-My book, Landscape Painting features a detailed, step-by-step explanation of the underpainting process on pages 132–139.
+A detailed step-by-step explanation of the underpainting process is featured on on pages 132–139.